Last update: 09.05.2018

 As with almost every VPN we’ve covered, Astrill’s pricing varies by package, and prices decrease massively with longer contract terms.
 The cheapest package is $8.33 per month (billed annually), while the most expensive conventional package is $15.90 a month.
 This is very expensive, but for a reason.

-Our advice is to give the 7 day free trial a go, check out the features, try some streams and then decide whether to buy a long-term plan.
+Our advice is to give the 7-day free trial a go, check out the features, try some streams and then decide whether to buy a long-term plan.
 If you need a short-term VPN, Astrill is simply too much.

 On top of those packages, Astrill VPN offers a VIP service for an extra $10 per month, which drastically increasing speeds.
 It’s targeted at gamers and Asian customers, but the price tag is pretty hefty.
 They also offer routers for $50 or more, letting you connect multiple devices.

-Conclusion of the Astrill VPN review
+Conclusion of our Astrill VPN review

 After all that, what do we make of Astrill VPN?
 Well, the privacy setup seems solid, although there are some questions about logging.
 It’s not a deal breaker, as long as you trust Astrill to act ethically.
 With their excellent support services, they come across as a reputable outfit.